- Bachelor's Degree Completion

 Public Health Policy and Advocacy

-Provides a comprehensive introduction to the fields of health policy and health advocacy.
+Provides a comprehensive introduction to the fields of public health policy and public health advocacy.
 Students gain an understanding of the current healthcare system and strategies used to advocate for the community -- through legislation, written pieces, media, coalitions, and community organizing.
-Course focuses on moving from identifying a health problem, to creating potential solutions, and then determining how to implement the program.
+Course focuses on moving from identifying a health problem, to creating potential policy solutions, and then determining how to implement the policy.

 Public Health Internship/Seminar